puppetlabs-toy-chest/puppet-quest-guide/quests/roles_and_profiles.md

 component modules according to the specific applications in your infrastructure.

-A **profile** is a class that calls declares one or more related component modules and sets their paramaters as needed.
-The set of profiles on a system defines and configures the the technology stack it needs to fulfull its business role.
+A **profile** is a class that declares one or more related component modules and sets their paramaters as needed.
+The set of profiles on a system defines and configures the technology stack it needs to fulfull its business role.

 A **role** is a class that combines one or more profiles to define the desired state for a whole system.
 A role should correspond to the business purpose of a server.
 If your CTO asks what a system is for, the role should fit that high-level answer: something like "a database server for the Pasture application."
-A role itself should **only** compose profiles and set their parameters—it should not have any parameters itself.
+A role itself should *only* compose profiles and set their parameters—it should not have any parameters itself.

 ## Writing profiles